-German Government: Adolf Hitler meets with his senior military staff to discuss high level strategy.
+German Government: Adolf Hitler meets with his senior military staff to discuss high-level strategy.
 Admiral Raeder asks Hitler to recommend to the Japanese that they attack Singapore and to reveal to them plans for Operation Barbarossa so the two countries can coordinate attacks.

 The Germans reorganize coal mining and distribution.
 The German railway system, upon which all major Wehrmacht movements depend, relies on coal.
-It is the only energy source which is in relatively plentiful supply in wartime Germany.
+It is the only energy source that is in relatively plentiful supply in wartime Germany.

 |USS Matagorda (AVP-22) at the Boston Navy Yard.
 "The U.S. Navy seaplane tender USS Matagorda (AVP-22) just after her launching at the Boston Navy Yard, Massachusetts (USA), on 18 March 1941.
-The stern of her sistership, USS Humboldt (AVP-21), launched a day earlier, is visible to the left."
+The stern of her sister ship, USS Humboldt (AVP-21), launched a day earlier, is visible to the left."
 Photograph from the Bureau of Ships Collection in the U.S. National Archives and Naval History and Heritage Command.|

 American Samoa: The US Marine Corps 7th Defense Battalion arrives.
 Rear Admiral Newton's cruiser force there prepares to depart for its visit to Sydney, Australia.

 Spain: Spain officially annexes the international zone of Tangier, on the other side of the Strait of Gibraltar.
-Officially, Tangier is a condominium jointly governed by France, the UK and Spain, but during wartime, nobody wishes to complain.
+Officially, Tangier is a condominium jointly governed by France, the UK, and Spain, but during wartime, nobody wishes to complain.
 In a way, this benefits the Allies, as the annexation essentially takes the strategically useful territory, which otherwise is basically surrounded by French territory, out of play.
 This will be reversed immediately after the war when nobody cares any longer about offending Franco.

-China: At the Battle of Shanggao, the Japanese breach the Chinese first line of defenses after vicious fighting.
+China: At the continuing Battle of Shanggao, the Japanese breach the Chinese first line of defenses after vicious fighting.
 The Chinese 19th Army Group's 9th War Area holds against further Japanese penetrations by the Japanese 11th Army around Kuchuao and Huamento.
 After that, the fighting dies down as both sides recover and bury their dead.

 I have decided to restrict the consumption of milk by the ordinary man and woman who do not come under the categories I have already described (such as expectant and nursing mothers and children).
 I am asking dairymen, from the middle of April, to reduce their domestic sales by approximately one-seventh....
 I appeal to the public to support the milk man in carrying out these instructions.He also announces other economies, such as requiring bakers to forego the use of milk and a continuance of the ban on the use of fresh cream.

 Future History: Wilson Pickett is born in Prattville, Alabama.
 As a child, he sings in the church choir, then moves to Detroit to live with his father.
 In 1955, Wilson joins gospel group the Violinaires, and in 1959 records "Let Me Be Your Boy" with Florence Ballard and the Primettes.
 It ultimately is released in 1963 as the B-side of "My Heart Belongs to You."
-He continues recording, occasionally hitting the R&B charts, then hits the bit time with Atlantic in the mid-1960s.
+He continues recording, occasionally hitting the R&B charts, then hits the big time with Atlantic in the mid-1960s.
 His big hit is "In the Midnight Hour" in 1965, which sells over a million copies.
 He later records at Stax and has more hits, but records only sporadically, especially after RCA drops him in 1975.
 Aside from his singles, he is perhaps best remembered for his appearance in "Blues Brothers 2000," singing "634-5789."
 Wilson Pickett passes away on 19 January 2006 in Reston, Virginia.